 Making Your Homestead Pay – Youthful Idealis

 Have you ever read My Side of the Mountain?
 I was in elementary school when I read it.
 It fired many people’s imagination back in the 70s, when there was a tremendous cultural surge of interest in getting back to the land.
 In a nutshell, it’s a fictional account of a boy who fleas to the woods with little more than the clothes on his back and manages to live in a hollow tree, staying warm and fed using just his personal ingenuity.
 When I read that, I was fired up!
 I wanted to do that!
-(For part one of this two part series, click this sentence)
+Here’s a link to Making Your Homestead Pay: Part 1

 Real Homesteading Involves Community

 However, over the years, as we (Jerreth, our family and I) learned and experimented with self sufficiency, I realized that stories like My side of the Mountain are just that: stories.
 Most folk would be satisfied with neither the lifestyle nor lifespan of those who have had to do such a thing.
 For most of recorded history mankind has lived and functioned in community.
 This means that no one does everything.
 Some are much better at something(s) than the rank and file.
 Each has a complimentary place in the community, In community we all live better.
 I would hate to have to do everything for myself!

 It is Possible to Make Money from Homesteading

 So what about making money from homesteading?
 Well, it can be done.
 It’s not easy when compared to earning money by working a job.
 On our best years we’ve made about $5000.00 from the homestead.
 Some years we have only broken even.
 That income cost a whole lot of hours of work!
 However, we homestead for more than money.